This Day In Music: December 6

 December 6, 1939 ~ Classical pianist, composer Tomás Svoboda born in Paris, France ~ Served as professor at Portland State University, Oregon, for over 25 years.
 Over 200 compositions to his name, starting in the mid-1950s.
 Most acclaimed for his Concerto For Marimba & Orchestra published in 1995 and for Piano Trios published in 2000 ~ Svoboda passed away in 2022

 December 6, 1934 ~ Jazz pianist, composer Norio Maeda born in Japan ~ Leader and sideman.
 Founded the Wind Breakers.
 Founded We 3.
 Member of the West-liners.
-Worked with artists such as Shungo Sawada, Konosuke Saijo, Yasuo Arakawa, Takeshi Inomata, Sadanori Nakamure, and others.
+Worked with artists such as Shungo Sawada, Konosuke Saijo, Yasuo Arakawa, Takeshi Inomata, and Sadanori Nakamure.
 Has composed for Blue Coats, Tatsuya Takahashi, Nobuo Hara, and for Toshiyuki Miyama ~ Maeda passed away in 2018

 December 6, 1929 ~ Conductor, cellist Nikolaus Harnoncourt, full name Johann Nikolaus Harnoncourt, born in Berlin, Germany ~ Founded the Concentus Musicus Wien.
-Also worked with the Vienna Symphony, La Scala, Gustav Leonhardt, Pierre-Laurent Aimard, the Vienna Philharmonic, the Concertgebouw Orchestra, and others.
+Also worked with the Vienna Symphony, La Scala, Gustav Leonhardt, Pierre-Laurent Aimard, the Vienna Philharmonic, and the Concertgebouw Orchestra.
 Married to violinist Alice Harnoncourt ~ Harnoncourt passed away in 2016

 December 6, 1927 ~ Jazz saxophonist Akira Miyazawa born in Matsumoto, Japan, Japan ~ Worked extensively with Toshiko Akiyoshi in the 1950s and 1960s.
 Has also collaborated with artists such as Yasuo Arakawa, Hampton Hawes, Hidehiko Matsumoto, Helen Merrill, Shotaro Moriyasu, Masahiko Satoh, Mal Waldron, Sadao Watanabe, and Masahiko Togashi ~ Miyazawa passed away in 2000